aquinine/cleaning_data_project/README.md

 The script takes no input data.
 It is assumed to run in a base folder to the data.
 The data is expected to be unzipped and unaltered into a folder titled "UCI HAR Dataset" with all of the test and train folders inside it.
 The only output from the script is the tidy_data data frame created in the final step of processing.

+#Codebook for tidy_data
+Can be found in the repository.
+It is named "CODEBOOK.md"

 # References
 [1]  Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
 A Public Domain Dataset for Human Activity Recognition Using Smartphones.
 21th European Symposium on Artificial Neural Networks, Computational Intelligence and Machine Learning, ESANN 2013.
 Bruges, Belgium 24-26 April 2013.